 At the moment, Bitcoin can process about 3-7 transactions per second (Tx/s).
 Now compare that with two of Bitcoin’s real-world competitors.
 PayPal can process 150 Tx/s and Visa processes around 2000 Tx/s but can go as high as 56,000 when it’s busy.
 When Bitcoin is busy, users have waited 6 days for transactions to be processed!
 Transaction fees also tend to go up during busy periods, so users have to pay more for less.

 That’s the scalability problem Bitcoin and many other cryptocurrencies are struggling with.
 What is the Lightning network going to do about it?
 Let’s find out…

 How does the Lightning Network work?

 You might have heard the Lightning network explained as a 2nd layer solution.
 This means that the Lightning network is trying to solve the scalability problem by adding an extra layer to the Bitcoin network.
 Here’s how it works…

-The Lightning network allows users to set up their own payment channels.
+The Lightning Network allows users to set up their payment channels.
 This means that thousands of small and medium-sized transactions can take place away from the main blockchain.